Linus4/eldritchinstinct/main.typ

 When you’ve had a chance to calm down, make a WIL save.
 On a success, draw a permanent box around an Insight pip starting at the 4 position going clockwise as you are *Hardened*.

-On a fail, cross out an Insight pip starting at the 12 position going counter-clockwise as you are *Broken* and write down a one word reminder.
+On a fail, cross out an Insight pip starting at the 12 position going counter-clockwise as you are *Broken*.

 === Delusions